Wisconsin Cream City Chorus

 The Wisconsin Cream City Chorus was an LGBTQ chorus in Milwaukee, Wisconsin, active from 1987 to 2012.
 Although originally formed as a chorus of gays, lesbians and their friends, the chorus was open to singers of any identity.

 History

 The chorus was founded on April 1, 1987.

-The chorus is named after a nickname of Milwaukee which refers to a brick manufacturing company that produced a light colored brick.
-While the group's official name was Wisconsin Cream City Chorus, it was common to refer to the group as Cream City Chorus, or Milwaukee Cream City Chorus.
-The group was incorporated with the State of Wisconsin as "The Wisconsin Cream City Chorus, Ltd." as a non-profit organizations.
+It was named after a nickname of Milwaukee which refers to a brick manufacturing company that produced a light colored brick.
+While the group's official name was Wisconsin Cream City Chorus, it was common to refer to the group as Cream City Chorus or Milwaukee Cream City Chorus.

-In 1993, 1994 & 1995 the Chorus performed as backup chorus for Barry Manilow’s Greatest Hits tour when he performed in Milwaukee.
-Manilow is an honorary member of Wisconsin Cream City Chorus.
+In 1993, 1994, and 1995 the Chorus performed as backup chorus for Barry Manilow's Greatest Hits tour when he performed in Milwaukee.

 The chorus ended operations on April 1, 2012, with a concert given on that day, 25 years exactly since its founding.
 The group recorded a CD called Our Legacy which was available for purchase at that time.

-Structure of the chorus

-The chorus was a non-profit organization headed by a board of directors, including a president, vice president, treasurer and secretary.

-Membership

-Members were required to pay dues.
-New members started at a probationary level and then were invited membership, followed by Tenured Member, which had full voting membership.

-There were two types of members.